Share this page:

 Alexandra focusses on social, developmental and environmental innovation through communications, facilitation and strategic advice.
 Alexandra is also an experienced facilitator and certified Art of Hosting practitioner, she also has a MSc in International Relations from the University of Amsterdam.

-Siddharth has been a BankTrack board member since 2017.
-He is a South Asia Consultant with Accountability Counsel, where he supports communities affected by internationally financed projects.
-Siddharth used to practice law in British Columbia, Canada, supporting First Nations governments.
-He was also a migrant justice activist in Vancouver, unceded Coast Sailish territories.
-Prior to his legal career, Siddharth worked in financing and refinancing large energy projects.
-Siddharth has a Juris Doctor degree from the University of Victoria, in Canada, and a Bachelor’s degree in Economics, English and Math from Macalester College, in the U.S.
+Siddharth has been a BankTrack board member since January 2017, and board secretary since May 2019.
+He is an international environmental and social expert, and has been working as a lawyer for Indigenous Peoples in India, Nepal and Canada, supporting them in their advocacy with energy companies, banks and governments.
+He was also a migrant justice organiser in Vancouver, unceded Coast Sailish territories.
+Prior to his legal career, Siddharth worked as a business consultant, managing strategic projects related to financing energy infrastructure, climate change, sustainability and environmental markets.
+Siddharth has a Juris Doctor degree from the University of Victoria in Canada, and a Bachelor’s degree in Economics, English and Math from Macalester College in the United States.

 Michelle Medeiros is an environmental campaigner and activist with more than 25 years’ experience of strategic planning, project management and leading international campaigns.